club-finder-manoa/club-finder-manoa.github.io/index.md

 Users can specify interest areas, and be notified when a new club is created matching that interest area (or an existing club adds that interest area).

-Admins can monitor the site for inappropriate content, and create new categories of interests, capabilities, and goals.
+Admins can monitor the site for inappropriate content, create and edit clubs, and create new categories of interests.

 ## **User Guide**
 <!-- Provide at least one screen shot of every page.
 This section should provide enough detail for a user to get up and running with your system (you can provide further help within the application itself) -->